csswizardry/inuit.css/README.md

 `your-project.scss` to whatever your project is called and then watch that file.

-You can watch the file by `cd`ing into the directory that houses the `.scss` file and running the following:
+You can watch the file by `cd`ing into the directory that houses the `.scss` and running the following:

     sass --watch [your-project].scss:[your-project].min.css --style compressed

 …where `[your-project]` is the name you have chosen for your build.

-Alternatively you can modify `watch.sh` to reflect the name of your project simply run:
+Alternatively you can modify [`watch.sh`](https://github.com/csswizardry/inuit.css/blob/master/watch.sh) to reflect the name of your project and simply run:

     sh watch.sh